I fell in love with Florence at the age of 10 and have travelled widely since, but somehow I always return to this most magical of cities.

 A different style of balcony is to be found a few tree-lined blocks to the north of the Rex Hotel.
 Here the Notre Dame Cathedral and the Central Post Office face one another across a small square.
 Designed by Gustave Eiffel, the façade of the Central Post Office is of neo-classical pale pink and white.
 A group of school children spoke to us on the stairs, practicing their English and, in thanks, giving us trinkets of little pigs made from buttons.

 One enters through the wooden doors to a past time.
 The Post Office is a large, graceful arch, quiet and full of light.
 Opposite the entrance an enormous mosaic of Ho Chi Minh looks benignly down over all within.
 Under maps of Old Saigon and Cochinchina, a row of teak telephone booths now house ATMs.

-Cholon - the world's largest Chinatown, and features in The Quiet American
+Cholon—the world's largest Chinatown, featured in The Quiet American

 Bishops and Balloons

 Braving the motorbikes, (I always cross the street behind a spritely old lady) we crossed from the Post Office to the Notre Dame Cathedral.
 With stained glass windows from Chartres and each stone shipped from Marseilles, the French influence is palpable.
 By sheer chance, we reached the square just as some 100 bishops and priests walked in procession to the cathedral surrounded by school children: a remarkable sight in a communist country.
 Most of the clergy were clothed in white, complete with miter hats; one wore a Byzantine cap and stole of red and gold.
 Thousands of balloons were set loose in celebration, their colors floating vividly against the impossibly blue sky.